-Alternatively, they may allow you to make monthly payments for an agreed period after which the balance is written off.
+Alternatively, they might allow you to make monthly payments for an agreed period after which the balance is written off.

 Writing off your debts

-- you must be able to show your creditors that your circumstances are unlikely to improve in future (for example, if you are severely ill)
+- You must be able to show your creditors that your circumstances are unlikely to improve in future (for example, if you’re severely ill)

 Talk to a free debt adviser to find out if this solution could be suitable for you.

 You might be able to apply to County Court for an Administration Order if you:

 - Can afford to make regular payments towards your debts